Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-To estimate the gain in stability due to grouping, we introduce a method that will be useful when dealing with large datasets and where dependencies are not that obvious and understanding the stability numerically becomes difficult.
-One way to do this is to compare the differences in individual explanations aggregated over predictors with indices $i\in S_j$, $S_j \in \cP$, with those of quotient explanations of $X_{S_j}$, that is, to compare the estimates of the norms $\big\|\{\varphi_i(X,\fhat_1-\fhat_2,\hat{v}^{\ME})\}_{i \in S_j}\big\|_{L^2(\PP)^{|S_j|}}$ and $\big\|\varphi_j(X,\fhat_1-\fhat_2,\hat{v}^{\ME,\cP})\big\|_{L^2(\PP)}$.
-Figure \ref{fig::ex1_quant_expl_gain_stab_abs} illustrates that the differences in individual (aggregated) explanations drop significantly after grouping, which showcases the gain in stability.
+To estimate the gain in stability due to grouping, we introduce a method that will be useful when dealing with large datasets and where dependencies are not that obvious.
+Recall that Corollary \ref{corr::cond_operator_cont}$(ii)$ implies $|\beta(f_1-f_2,\vce)| \leq \|f_1-f_2\|$ while Proposition \ref{lmm::boundquot} implies $|\beta^{\cP}(f_1-f_2,\vce)|\leq\|f_1-f_2\|_{L^2(P_X)}$.
+Thus, to quantify the total gain in stability for marginal explanations across all features we propose to compare $|\beta(f_1-f_2,\vhat^{\ME})|$ and $|\beta^{\cP}(f_1-f_2,\vhat^{\ME})|$ with $\|f_1-f_2\|_{L^2(P_X)}$, which is accomplished in Figure \ref{fig::ex1_quant_expl_gain_stab_tot}.
+To quantify the gain in stability across each group in $\cP=\{S_1,S_2\}$, we compare the norm of the sub-vector $\beta_{S_j}(f_1-f_2,\vhat^{\ME})$, measuring the aggregated difference across the group $S_j$, with that of $\beta^{\cP}_j(f_1-f_2,\vhat^{\ME})$.
+Figure \ref{fig::ex1_quant_expl_gain_stab_group} illustrates that the differences in aggregated explanations drop significantly after grouping, which showcases the gain in stability.
+It also illustrates that the unit bound is not satisfied for the aggregated explanations, while it is for the quotient ones.

-We note that the comparison above is motivated by the following.
-Recall that in the case of Shapley values, the norms of individual and quotient conditional explanations are bounded by $\|\fhat_1-\fhat_2 \|_{L^2(P_X)}$, while the same is true for the entire vector of conditional explanations due to the energy dissipation as stated in \eqref{energyineq}, which gives us

-While the above bound is not true for marginal explanations, when groups are formed so that dependencies across them are weak, the marginal quotient Shapley explanations approximate conditional ones, and thus will satisfy the above bound; as shown in Figure \ref{fig::ex1_quant_expl_gain_stab_abs}.